TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 vite         5.4.11   5.4.11   6.0.2
 ```

-* That's more like what I was expecting to see
-* Typedoc and Vite have both had another bug fix release since I started updating.
-Feeling comfortable with my decision to hold off for now.
+That's more like what I was expecting to see.
+TypeDoc and Vite have both had another bug fix release since I started updating.
+I'm feeling very comfortable with my decision to hold off for now.

 # Next Time

-* Hopefully, finally get round to installing something new
+* Hopefully, I'll finally get round to installing something new.